HaydenElza/elzahomestead.github.io/_posts/2016-2-1-a-long-overdue-update.md

 <br>

-When the bottom barrel is at 400*f the chimney pipe is at 100*f.
+When the bottom barrel is at 400f the chimney pipe is at 100f.
-That is alot of heat being put into the greenhouse.

 [![](http://i.imgur.com/EgJ5n0O.jpg)](http://i.imgur.com/EgJ5n0O.jpg)